pvilhelm/Deltastream/README.md

-The protocol is specially design for a uncontrolled and unkind environment, which is, the source doesn't control the protocol implementation the other nodes uses or can trust the fairness of the nodes.
+The protocol is specially design for a uncontrolled and unkind environment, which is, the source doesn't control the protocol implementation the other nodes uses or can trust the fairness or ability of the nodes.

 Each node have to "buy" access to the stream from other nodes by promising future data of the same stream.